Sep 13, 2021 | Paul Reeve

 S3 One Zone – Infrequent Access: One Zone is specifically designed for backups where this is one of two physical copies of the data.
 It is the lowest-cost hot storage tier at around $10 per TB but data is only stored in a single data centre in a region, which means there is a higher risk of data loss.

-S3 Glacier and Deep Glacier are the two cold tiers, designed for archive data that rarely needs to be accessed.
-Storage costs are $4 and $1 per TB/month, respectively, but data is only accessible as standard in 12 hours.
-Glacier offers expedited retrieval in minutes but at a much higher cost.
-Both tiers have higher data retrieval costs and minimum contract lengths of 3 and 6 months per object.
-Many organisations that need to store data for compliance reasons would do well to consider these tiers as it will dramatically reduce long term storage costs.
+S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval (formerly S3 Glacier) and S3 Glacier Deep Archive are the three cold tiers, designed for archive data that rarely needs to be accessed.
+Storage costs are $4, $3.6 and $1 per TB/month, respectively.
+S3 Glacier Instant Retrieval delivers the fastest access to archive storage, with the same throughput and milliseconds access as the S3 Standard and S3 Standard-IA storage classes.
+With S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive, data is only accessible as standard in 12 hours.
+Glacier Flexible Retrieval offers expedited retrieval in minutes but at a much higher cost.
+Glacier Flexible Retrieval and Glacier Deep have higher data retrieval costs and minimum contract lengths of 3 and 6 months per object.
+Many organisations that need to store data for compliance reasons would do well to consider these tiers as it will dramatically reduce long-term storage costs.

 Microsoft offer 3 tiers: Hot, Cool and Archive.
 There is also a premium hot tier which is designed for high transactional data, but it is not currently possible to tier from the premium tier to other tiers.
 Otherwise, the Hot, Cool and Archive tiers follow the same pattern of high-to-low storage costs, low-to-high data retrieval costs and data retrieval times as AWS S3 tiers.
 The minimum object storage contract periods are zero, 1 month and 6 months for Hot, Cool and Archive, respectively.